 Our evidence indicates that relatively inferior quality issuers engage in intermediated deals.
-For example, intermediated deals have higher discounts, are more likely involve pre-registered securities and include warrants.
+For example, intermediated deals have higher discounts, are more likely to involve pre-registered securities and include warrants.
 They are made by issuers with lower profitability, and typically have hedge funds as their lead investors.
-Finally, analysis of long-term returns corroborates the view they are relatively poorer quality issuers.
-Intermediated deals exhibit significantly lower long-term performance.
+Finally, analysis of long-term returns corroborates the view that intermediated deals are made by relatively poorer quality issuers, and exhibit significantly lower long-term performance.